sunil390/zLearning/ZOAU.md

 export PATH=${ZOAU_HOME}/bin:$PATH
 export LIBPATH=${ZOAU_HOME}/lib:${LIBPATH}

-2. Create a virtual environment by using the following command:
+2. Create a virtual environment by using the following command: This did not work!

-python3 -m venv env  --> Worked
-source env/bin/activate  --> Not found ?
+python3 -m venv env  --> Worked , Deleted the env folder. source env/bin/activate  --> Not found ?

-3. Set the .profile
+3. Set the .profile (Root file system must be in R/W mode else .profile will open in view mode)

     /home/SYSPRG1/.profile
 ******************************************************* Top of Data ***